facebookresearch/GENRE/examples_genre/README.md

 # GENRE for transformers

 First make sure that you have [transformers](https://github.com/huggingface/transformers) >=4.2.0 installed.
 **NOTE: we used fairseq for all experiments in the paper.
-The huggingface/transformers models are obtained with a conversion script similar to [this](https://github.com/huggingface/transformers/blob/master/src/transformers/models/bart/convert_bart_original_pytorch_checkpoint_to_pytorch.py).**
+The huggingface/transformers models are obtained with a [conversion script](https://github.com/facebookresearch/GENRE/blob/main/scripts_genre/convert_bart_original_pytorch_checkpoint_to_pytorch.py).**

 <hr>